Catholic Liturgical Tradition

 Why I Created this Program

-Using a classical curriculum to home-school our two boys from pre-school on up, I learned right away that penmanship and Latin are two of the finest tools of learning.
+Using a classical curriculum to homeschool our two boys from pre-school on up, I quickly learned that penmanship and Latin are two of the finest tools of learning.
 Taking both subjects seriously as part of our curriculum, I had the boys writing prayers and Bible verses (in English) for daily penmanship, and learning Latin from a separate program.
-And then I learned something I never knew before: there is a Marian hymn for each liturgical season.
-How fascinating!
+And then I learned that there is a Marian hymn for each liturgical season--how fascinating!
 Our parish started singing these Latin hymns at Mass, so we started learning them at home.
 With each new liturgical season, I made handwriting sheets of the new Marian hymn, found the music so we could sing it, and translated the text so we could learn the meaning.
 Combining these three--penmanship, Latin, and the Church's liturgical tradition (in this case, the Marian hymn)--was amazing!
-I added other seasonal elements to their penmanship and we were living each season much more fully.
+I added other seasonal texts to their penmanship and we were living each season more fully.
 The boys enjoyed learning the prayers and hymns of each season, and the new Latin element was helpful to their regular Latin program.
 For a good ten years the boys have been writing prayers and hymns of each liturgical season, year-round.
 And I consider this to be one of the best aspects of their education.

 The Marian hymns hold a special place in my heart because they were the inspiration for combining these "super-elements" of learning into the daily ten-minute handwriting session.
-Those daily ten minutes have been an excellent investment in the formation of our two boys, and I am pleased to make this program available to you so your students can benefit from it.
+Those daily ten minutes have been an excellent investment in the formation of our boys, and I am pleased to make this program available to you so you can give your students this good formation.

 May the Lord bless you, your students, and your schooling!